On symmetries of the non-stationary PIIn hierarchy and their applications: Introduction

-we have special integrals $I_{1/2}^{(n)}$ in terms of the Airy-type functions (an appropriate generalization of the Airy functions see in \cite{fujii2007higher}).
-These special integrals can be defined for all half-integer parameters $\alpha_n \in \frac{1}{2} \mathbb{Z}$ by \Backlund transformations above. \end{rem}
+$I_{1/2}^{(n)}$ can be expressed in terms of the Airy-type functions (an appropriate generalization of the Airy functions see in \cite{fujii2007higher}).
+Using \Backlund transformations above, we are able to define these special integrals for all half-integer parameters $\alpha_n \in \mathbb{Z} + \frac{1}{2}$. \end{rem}